Coxeter categories and quantum groups

-A rigidity result, proved in the second paper of this series \cite{ATL2}, shows that there is at most one braided Coxeter structure with prescribed $R$--matrices and local monodromies on the category $\O\int_\g$ of integrable, highest weight representations of $\g$.
-It follows that the generalised braid group actions arising from quantum Weyl groups and the monodromy of the Casimir connection \cite{ATL3} are equivalent, provided the braided Coxeter structure responsible for the former can be transferred from $\O\int_{\DJ{\g}}$ to $\O\int_\g$.
+A rigidity result, proved in the second paper of this series \cite{ATL2}, shows that there is at most one braided Coxeter structure with prescribed restriction functors, $R$--matrices and local monodromies on the category $\O\int_\g$ of integrable, highest weight representations of $\g$.
+It follows that the generalised braid group actions arising from quantum Weyl groups and the monodromy of the Casimir connection \cite{ATL3} are equivalent, provided the braided Coxeter structure underlying the former can be transferred from $\O\int_{\DJ{\g}}$ to $\O\int_\g$.
 This result is the second main contribution of this article.

+In the rest of the introduction, we outline the definition of a Coxeter and of a braided Coxeter category.
+We then focus on two main sources of examples.
+The first arises from {\it diagrammatic} Lie bialgebras, and generalises category $\O$ for a symmetrisable \KMA $\g$.
+The second arises from diagrammatic Hopf algebras, and generalises category $\O$ for the quantum group $\Uhg$.
+Finally, we explain how the Etingof--Kazhdan quantisation of Lie bialgebras \cite{ek-1,ek-2}, and its 2--categorical extension recently obtained in \cite{ATL1-1} give rise to an equivalence between a canonical deformation of the first class of examples and the second, thus yielding the transfer theorem alluded to above.

-The definition of a Coxeter category bears some formal similarity to that of a braided monoidal category, with Artin's braid groups $\{\sfB_n\}_{n\geq 2}$ replaced by a given generalised braid group $\sfB_{W}$ of Coxeter type $W$.
+The definition of a Coxeter category bears some formal similarity to that of a braided monoidal category, with Artin's braid groups $\{\sfB_n\}_{n\geqslant 2}$ replaced by a given generalised braid group $\sfB_{W}$ of Coxeter type $W$.